 Lauderdale Lakes is a medium-sized city located in the state of Florida.
 With a population of 35,954 people and seven constituent neighborhoods, Lauderdale Lakes is the 93rd largest community in Florida.

-Lauderdale Lakes is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Lauderdale Lakes is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Lauderdale Lakes who work in office and administrative support (16.40%), sales jobs (14.84%), and healthcare suport services (10.62%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lauderdale Lakes is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Lauderdale Lakes is a city of service providers, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Lauderdale Lakes who work in sales jobs (12.89%), healthcare suport services (11.42%), and office and administrative support (10.83%).

 Lauderdale Lakes is a somewhat ethnically-diverse city.
 The people who call Lauderdale Lakes home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lauderdale Lakes residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Lauderdale Lakes include Haitian, Italian, African, and Bahamian.
+Important ancestries of people in Lauderdale Lakes include Jamaican, Haitian, Trinidadian and Tobagonian, German, and Bahamian.

 The most common language spoken in Lauderdale Lakes is English.
-Other important languages spoken here include French Creole and Spanish.
+Other important languages spoken here include French and French Creole.